 It was no secret this guy was going around attacking women.
 He did it in public places, in front of lots of witnesses, and the women he attacked complained loudly.
-But the privilege-denying dudes who acted like they were in charge of certain social justice and media groups did nothing when he showed up.
+But the men who acted like they were in charge of certain activist groups still welcomed him despite our protests.

-One group of privileged dudes explained to me that their hands were tied.
+Several enablers explained to me earnestly that their hands were tied.
 There was nothing they could do about the stalker.
 They couldn’t exclude him, because that would violate his rights.
 This is an inclusive space, they assured me.
 We can’t exclude people.
 But if you don’t feel comfortable, you can leave.
 I did.

-In another collective, the alpha males went out of their way to enable the stalker.
-They invited him to meetings and to a large public event where I was volunteering.
-I will never forget their faces when the stalker showed up and made a beeline right to me.
+In another collective, the alpha males went out of their way to help the stalker get at me.
+It was entertainment to them.
+They invited him to a large public event where I was volunteering.
+I will never forget their faces when the stalker showed up and made a beeline straight to me.
 They enjoyed it.
 They watched every move, grinning and baring their teeth.
 They taunted me and egged him on.
 That was enough of that; I was out of there.

 In a way, I should be grateful to that stalker.
 If it wasn’t for him, I might still be working with those ignorant suckholes.
 The stalker is a sociopath, and I don’t expect anything better from him.
 But it was a shock to witness men I thought of as comrades shitting all over me and the other women in the collective.
-(The stalker started harassing them too, and they all left soon after I did.)
+(The stalker was also harassing the others, and they left soon after I did.)
 Solidarity, for these assholes, meant using women however they liked, and mocking us when we complained.

-Fast-forward to now: A 66-year-old political candidate was convicted of sexually assaulting a young teen.
+Fast-forward: A 66-year-old political candidate was convicted of sexually assaulting a young teen.
 This creep has a huge hate-on for me because I told the world about his criminal record.
-So I’ve made him my new litmus test.
+So he’s my new litmus test.

 What about adopting policies to protect volunteers?
 No, no, never mind that – what dude-man really wants to hear is more about the harassment, please.
 Dates, times, witnesses, detailed descriptions of exactly what the creep said and did, and physical evidence (tape recordings, if possible).
 He needs to know all this so he can judge me.
 It’s for my own good.
 After all, he explains, I’m probably just paranoid.
 And if I’m so afraid of the creep, why don’t I just call the police?
 I tell him to fuck off and find someone else to exploit.